 The modern era has witnessed a technological advancement that has made living easier than ever before.
-Today, we have all the conveniences available to us at the click of the button, yet more and more people everyday are suffering from stress related ailments.
+Today, we have all the conveniences available to us at the click of a button.
+Yet more and more people are suffering from stress-related ailments.

-Even with all the information available to us, we are struggling when it comes to mind and its processes.
+Even with all the information available to us, we are struggling when it comes to the mind and its processes.
 We have become victims of our own minds.
-Our inability to control our overactive mind gives rise to mental health problems such as stress, anxiety, and even depression.
+Our inability to control our overactive minds gives rise to mental health problems such as stress, anxiety, and even depression.

-Meditation has become a wildly popular practice in the west with more and more people moving towards yoga and meditation for physical and mental health benefits.
+Meditation has become a wildly spopular practice in the west.
+More and more people meditate every day.
+Why?
+Because we are continuing to learn about the physical and mental health benefits of meditation.

 The meaning of “Sahaj Samadhi” is given in the name, taken from Sanskrit.